giros-dit/vnx-srv6/clabernetes/redAcross11Nodes/README.md

 ```bash
 ./converted/deployment-patcher.sh
 ```
-When al pods with their container inside are up run
+When all pods with their containers inside are up, run:

 ```bash
 ./routespatch.sh